Welcome - Thank You For Your Visit

 Emotions such as hopelessness, worthlessness, and inadequacy are often at the core of mental health struggles like depression and anxiety disorders.
 Hopelessness, characterized by a lack of belief in positive outcomes, can lead to a sense of despair and demotivation.
 It is frequently associated with depression and can hinder one's willingness to seek help or change circumstances.

-Feelings of worthlessness often stem from negative self-evaluation or negative feedback from one’s environment.
-This emotion can undermine self-esteem and contribute to social withdrawal or self-destructive behaviours.
+Feelings of worthlessness often stem from negative self-evaluation or feedback from one's environment.
+This emotion can undermine self-esteem and contribute to social withdrawal or self-destructive behaviors.

 Insufficiency involves pervasive feelings of not meeting personal or social standards, leading to anxiety and impostor syndrome.
 This feeling can impede personal growth, making individuals hesitant to take risks or engage in new challenges due to fear of failure.